PabloMartinTejedor/Player-Position-Classifier-Neural-Networks/README.md

 You can access the dataset from the following link:
 [🔗 Player Statistics Dataset](https://www.kaggle.com/datasets/vivovinco/20212022-football-team-stats)

----

 ## ⚖️ Preprocessing Steps

 The preprocessing pipeline includes the following steps:

-- 🔍 Feature Selection: We filtered the dataset to include only the most relevant attributes for player behavior and performance, including the target column `Pos` (position).
+1. **Feature Selection**: We filtered the dataset to include only the most relevant attributes for player behavior and performance, including the target column `Pos` (position).
-- 🔢 Label Encoding: The target variable `Pos` was categorical (e.g., 'MF', 'DF', etc.), so it was converted to numeric labels using `LabelEncoder`.
+2. **Label Encoding**: The target variable `Pos` was categorical (e.g., 'MF', 'DF', etc.), so it was converted to numeric labels using `LabelEncoder`.
-- 📉 Normalization: All input features were scaled to a range [0, 1] using `MinMaxScaler` to ensure uniform influence during training.
+3. **Normalization**: All input features were scaled to a range [0, 1] using `MinMaxScaler` to ensure uniform influence during training.
-- 🧪 Train/Test Split: The data was split into 80% for training and 20% for testing.
+4. **Train/Test Split**: The data was split into 80% for training and 20% for testing.
 This allows us to train the model on one part of the data and evaluate its ability to generalize to unseen examples.
-- 🔄 Tensor Conversion: The training and test data were converted to PyTorch tensors, with the appropriate data types (`float32` for features and `int64` for targets).
+5. **Tensor Conversion**: The training and test data were converted to PyTorch tensors, with the appropriate data types (`float32` for features and `int64` for targets).
-- 📦 Batching: We organized the data into batches of 32 using `DataLoader` for efficient training.
+6. **Batching**: We organized the data into batches of 32 using `DataLoader` for efficient training.

----

 ## 🧬 Models Trained